wycliff/code-haven/README.md

 ## Insertion Sort:
 This shows an implementation of the insertion sort algorithm in JAVA.Here it is used to sort a number of integers in non- decreasing  order.
 The implementation was done using  netbeans IDE.

+## Selection Sort:
+This shows an implementation of the selection sort algorithm in JAVA.Here it is used to sort a number of integers in non- decreasing  order.
+The implementation was done using  netbeans IDE.